Eric Wainaina (musician): Rising popularity

 Wainaina's music has international appeal.
 He received the MNET (South Africa) award for favorite male vocalist in February 2001, and, together with Henrie Mutuku, was one of the first Kenyans to receive an award for Best East African Artist at the pan-African 7th annual KORA All Africa Music Awards on 2 November 2002.
 He is also the only Kenyan artist to have performed live at the KORA ceremony.
 He was nominated for another KORA Award in 2003, and in 2005 he received his third Kora nomination, this time for the prestigious Artist of the Decade award.

 In 2002, he played at the launch of the International Criminal Court at the UN Headquarters in New York, presided over by Kofi Annan.
 He has toured in Switzerland for four consecutive years and performed at the Netherlands' Festival Mundial in 2003.
 The same year he performed at the Harare International Festival of the Arts (HIFA).
 After the concert he criticized Zimbabwe's president Robert Mugabe in a media briefing prompting Zimbabwe's state-owned media to give him unfavorable reviews.
 He also performed at the 2004 Sauti za Busara festival in Zanzibar, a celebration of East African Music.

 In December 2004 Wainaina premiered a 21- song musical theater piece, Lwanda, Man of Stone, based on a local folk story.
 One of the first of its kind in Kenya, the show ran for a hugely successful season, and a concert version of the same show continues to be performed at major cultural events.
 A contemporary adaptation of this musical, Lwanda-A Ghetto Story had a very successful run at the GoDown Arts Centre, Nairobi, in December 2006.
 Plans are underway to find a permanent home for Lwanda in Nairobi.

-Together with Mumbi Kaigwa and Andrea Kalima, Eric co-wrote and arranged the music for Kigezi Ndoto, a Kenyan play written and directed by Kaigwa, which went on tour in Europe under the auspices of the World Theatre Music Festival – 2006.
+Together with Mūmbi Kaigwa and Andrea Kalima, Eric co-wrote and arranged the music for Kigezi Ndoto, a Kenyan play written and directed by Kaigwa, which went on tour in Europe under the auspices of the World Theatre Music Festival – 2006.
 He has also written the music for Owen and Mzee, an upcoming documentary about the touching story of an unusual friendship between a tortoise and a baby hippo at the Kenyan coast.
 This documentary is based on a best-selling children's book by the same name.

 Wainaina was involved in the 2006 launch of Kenya's National Civic Education Program (NCEP II), Uraia, which aims at fostering a mature political culture in Kenya: a culture in which citizens are able to exercise their rights and responsibilities—and to participate effectively in the broadening of democracy.
 Wainaina also performed at the inaugural Nairobi-hosted North Sea Jazz Festival in February 2006, and at the Netherlands-based version of the same in July 2006.